📅 Date: Saturday, December 6, 2025 🕙 Time: Doors open at 5:00 p.m. 📍 Home of Rob and Stephanie Andzik (18881 Pagentry PL., Monument, CO)

 Once again, congratulations on a successful year as club president!

-2022-23 RI President
+Sincerely, Jennifer Jones 2022-23 RI President

 Backpack Bash was a success!
 Rotary volunteered handed out shoes, checked in attendees, and helped at the free haircuts station.
 So many families benefitted from free school supplies and more.